PavelSkopik/microsoft-translator-api-test/README.md

 * Translated text is cached in local storage.
 When translation is triggered, the application tries to retrieve content from the local storage first before sending a request to the translator API.

+Currently token is reissued with every translation request.
+Normally it should be reissued after it expires which is 10 minutes.
+May by implemented later.

 ## Building the Application